MolSSI/covid/data/simulations/README.md

 files: (optional) URLs to input and supporting files (not trajectory itself)
     - file 1
     - ...
-trajectory: (required) URL to trajectory file.
+trajectory: (required UNLESS trajectory_data is used) URL to trajectory file.
 It is acceptable to have it be a compressed object with additional supporting files
-size: (required) Size of trajectory file, please include units
+size: (required UNLESS trajectory_data is used) Size of trajectory file, please include units
 length: (required) elapsed real time trajectory covers, please include units
 ensemble: one of [NPT, NVT, NVE, Other]
 temperature: (required) in Kelvin, leave blank for N/A